for City Council

 - He’s done volunteer work ever since he was a teenager in India.
 In Vancouver, he’s been involved with organizations ranging from the Guru Nanak’s Free Kitchen (downtown Eastside) to Vancouver Fashion Week, Entrepreneurs International Organization, exploreASIAN, Habitat for Humanity, Junior Achievement of BC.

-- A devoted environmentalist, he focused on green and zero energy/passive buildings in his business.
+- A devoted environmentalist, he focused on green and zero energy/passive building concepts in his business.
 Personally, he’s a diligent recycler, was an early adopter of electric vehicles in 2014, and believes in an electrified bus fleet and cost-efficient, greener, mass-transit alternatives to SkyTrain.